Nexch/TicTac/README.md

 ![screenshot](screenshots/screen-1.png)

 - Have the first player go first.
-Though traditionally, the first player goes with "X"
+Though traditionally, the first player goes with "X".

 - Enter the number of the row and then enter the number of the colummn where you want your move.

 - Have the second player go second.
-The second player goes with "O"
+The second player goes with "O".

 - Enter the number of the row and then enter the number of the colummn where you want your move.

-- Keep alternating moves until one of the players win
+- Keep alternating moves until one of the players win.

 ![screenshot](screenshots/screen-2.png)

-- Or Keep alternating moves until the players Tied and no one when
+- Or Keep alternating moves until the players Tied and no one when.

 ![screenshot](screenshots/screen-3.png)

+- At the end you can choose if you wnat to play again.

 ## 🔧 Built With